969 (TV series)

 969 (formerly called MTV Select or Select) was a one-hour lifestyle magazine show.
 It was produced from the Citytv building in Vancouver, British Columbia.
 The show was hosted by Malaika Jackson, Joel Herrod, Chris Van Vliet and Lauren Toyota.
-It features interviews with bands, celebrities and professional athletes.
-It also showcased the latest in youth fashion and gives reviews of the hottest video games and movies.
-Viewers were able to make requests to see music videos through the show's website.
+Featuring interviews with bands, celebrities, and professional athletes, 969 showcased the latest in youth fashion and gave reviews of the hottest video games and movies.
+Through the show's website, viewers were able to make requests to see music videos.
 The show was officially canceled in summer of 2007.
 Repeats ran daily on Razer until it was rebranded as MTV2 in August 2008.